lino-framework/atelier/docs/usage.rst

 Defining shell aliases
 ======================

-Under Linux you can easily define abbreviations for certain commands which you use oftem.
+Under Linux you can easily define abbreviations for certain commands which you use often.
 These are called **shell aliases**.
 There are several ways for defining them, we recommend to write them into your :xfile:`~/.bash_aliases`.

 .. xfile:: ~/.bash_aliases